Tournament-Management-System/webapp/README.md

 The project utilizes **GitHub Actions** for continuous integration, ensuring code quality and reliability through automated workflows.

+The **GitHub Actions** workflow ensures that every push or pull request to the `main` or `dev` branches triggers automated processes including:

 - **Workflow Configuration**: Located at `.github/workflows/node.js.yml`.
 - **Key Steps**:
   1. **Checkout Code**: Uses `actions/checkout@v3` to clone the repository.